neeleshapatil/Datawarehouse-Info/README.md

 5) Queries are simple

 - Snowflake schema
+1) When a Dimension relates to another dimension you have a snowflake
 1) Uses less disk space because data is normalized and there is minimal data redundancy.
 2) Maintenance is simple due to a smaller risk of data integrity violations and low level of data redundancy.
 3) Queries can be very complex, including many levels of joins between many tables.